McKlay/classical-machine-learning/docs/chapter8.md

 ## Mathematical Development

 Naive Bayes classifiers are rooted in Bayes' theorem, which provides a way to update our beliefs about the probability of a hypothesis given new evidence.
-For classification, we want to find the class \( c \) that maximizes the posterior probability given the features \( \mathbf{x} = (x_1, x_2, \dots, x_d) \).
+For classification, we want to find the class $c$ that maximizes the posterior probability given the features $\mathbf{x} = (x_1, x_2, \dots, x_d)$.

 The fundamental equation is: